nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 An object is an instance of a class - that is, a class coming to life while a program is running.
 For example, if a class called button has been defined, the button on a screen is the object of this button class.

-In NVDA, an object is representation of a control or parts of a program.
+In NVDA, an object is a representation of a control or part of a program.
 This includes buttons, check boxes, edit fields, toolbars, sliders and even the application window.
-These are organized into hierarchies, or parent-child relationship where an object may contain child objects - for example, a list object in Windows Explorer may contain one or more list items, and the parent of this list might be the Windows Explorer window.
+These are organized into hierarchies, or parent-child relationships where an object may contain child objects - for example, a list object in Windows Explorer may contain one or more list items, and the parent of this list might be the Windows Explorer window.
 The object that you're examining right now is termed "navigator object."

-The NVDA objects (or simply called objects) contains a number of useful properties or attributes.
+The NVDA object (or simply called object) contains a number of useful properties or attributes.
 These include the object's name, its value (checked, text of the edit window, etc.), role (check box, window, embedded object, etc., location (screen coordinates) and more.
 NVDA objects also contain useful methods for manipulating them, such as changing the value of the object, reacting to events for the object (gains focus, value has changed, etc.) and so on.

 In many situations, an NVDA object may belong to a class of related objects.
-For each object classes, NVDA provides ways of handling them.
+For each object class, NVDA provides ways of handling it.
 These classes include IAccessible, JAB, UIA and so forth.
 These classes and behaviors for each class of objects is defined in NVDAObjects directory in the NVDA source code, and to use them in your add-on, import the appropriate object class handler for the object you're using (e.g. if you're working with an IAccessible object, import NVDAObjects.IAccessible.).

 Two of these object classes merit special mention: virtual buffers and tree interceptors.
 A tree interceptor allows NVDA to work with a "tree" of objects as though they are just one object.
 A special case of tree interceptor is virtual buffer, which allows NVDA to work with complex documents such as PDF documents.
 These objects contain a special mechanism to determine whether a given keyboard command will be passed to the application or handled by NVDA (for instance, browse mode where first letter navigation is used to move between elements).